-Those who are their own bosses or who prefer to leave their employers out of the process rather than request extra withholding can make estimated quarterly income tax payments.
-These payments are based on what someone thinks they’ll probably owe on all taxable income at year’s end.
+Are you self-employed, or do you prefer to leave your employer out of the process rather than request extra withholding?
+You can make estimated quarterly income tax payments.
+These payments should be based on what you will probably owe on all taxable income at year’s end.

-Sole proprietors and independent contractors must make estimated payments because their clients and customers don’t typically withhold taxes from their payments to them.
-The IRS charges penalties if they don’t do this and come up short at filing time.
+The IRS charges penalties if you don’t do so and come up short at filing time.
 But other taxpayers are free to pay in this way as well.

-The key to avoiding an estimated tax penalty is to pay at least 90% of your total tax bill by year’s end if you suspect that you’ll owe the IRS $1,000 or more in income tax for the year.
+To avoid an estimated tax penalty, pay at least 90% of your total tax bill by year’s end if you suspect that you’ll owe $1,000 or more in income tax for the year.

 “If you know your tax bracket, you can send a quarterly payment on Sept.
-15, 2020, for the third quarter, and Jan.
-15, 2021, for the fourth quarter,” Michael Merlino, president and CEO of Atlantic Accounting Services in Northfield, N.J., told The Balance in a phone interview.
+15 for the third quarter, and Jan.
+15 for the fourth quarter,” Michael Merlino, president and CEO of Atlantic Accounting Services in Northfield, New Jersey, told The Balance.

 Did You Collect Unemployment?

-The IRS offers an interactive tool on its website to help you determine whether your unemployment benefits are taxable, but you should know that they typically are.
+The IRS offers an interactive tool on its website to help you determine whether your unemployment benefits are taxable.

 Did You Get a Stimulus Check?